 Rosemary is an evergreen herb native to the Mediterranean.
 It can grow anywhere in the world.
 It is used in cooking.
 Rosemary essential oil is used in cosmetic and medicinal products.

-In this article we take an in depth look on growing rosemary for use at home and also cultivating rosemary for profit.
+In this article, we take an in-depth look at growing rosemary for use at home and also cultivating rosemary for profit.
 We will also cover harvesting, processing and packaging

 Some facts about rosemary

 - Rosemary belongs to the mint family alongside oregano, lavender, basil, thyme and marjoram.
 Below are some facts about rosemary

 - Rosemary can grow up to 3 metres

 - Rosemary is a perennial plant.
 It lives for more than 2 years

 - Rosemary can be harmful when taken in large doses

 - Rosemary preserves most of its flavour and nutrients when dried

 This aromatic herb derives its name from the Latin word Rosmarinus, meaning “mist of the sea”.
 It has been growing for ages in the world around the Mediterranean coast.